 Still high above Gimmelwald, we're stopping in a hut for a little fondue.
 Fondue seems perfect in winter after you've come in from the cold.
-For them [the Swiss], it sets the scene for a warm and convivial time.
+For them [the Swiss], it sets the tone for a warm and convivial time.
 Combined with good friends and family during the Christmas season, we have all the ingredients for a delightful little Alpine festival.

 Before we know it, the light outside begins to fade.

 As the sun sets, we've got our tree, and enjoy a fairy-tale ride home to Gimmelwald.

 In every part of Europe, and in every season…in big cities, and in remote farmsteads…from timeless traditions to modern celebrations, people embrace life through festivals.
 They celebrate what the season brings with great parties.
 They bargain with God and show their faith with festival rituals.
 They remember the accomplishments and lives of their forebears.
 They enjoy fun-loving opportunities to dress in traditional costumes and wave their national flags, all the while gorging themselves with great feasts, and lubricating themselves with the local drink.
 And all of it may just be an excuse for the very human need to celebrate family, friends, and culture…year after year.